UPDATE 2-Cricket-Test Series Australia v West Indies scoreboard

-Dec 26 (Infostrada Sports) - Scoreboard at stumps on the first day in the second Test between Australia and West Indies on Saturday in Melbourne, Australia
+Dec 10 (Infostrada Sports) - Scoreboard at stumps on the first day in the first Test between Australia and West Indies on Thursday in Hobart, Australia

 Australia 1st innings